Trying to find out the top 11 software testing trends in 2023?

 In this process, companies are adopting the best practices of Agile and DevOps majorly to reduce the time to market.
 Besides this, companies are adopting other trends such as Artificial Intelligence (AI), Machine Learning, IoT, Blockchain, Cloud Computing, and many more.

-So what will the software testing trends 2021 be?
+So what will the software testing trends in 2023 be?

 Digital transformation becomes the need of the hour for enterprises operating across domains such as banking, insurance, healthcare, and many others to improve productivity and delivery better customer services.

 As a QA professional you have to stay competitive with the software testing trends of 2023.